anasxyz/bento/bento_wgpu/README.md

 2D GPU renderer built on [wgpu](https://github.com/gfx-rs/wgpu), designed as the rendering backend for [bento](https://github.com/oganas/bento).

 Scene nodes can be added to a `Scene` and rendered with a `Renderer`.

+Multiwindow support using shared `RenderContext`.

 ## Shape rendering
+Only primitive for rendering shapes is `RectNode`

 ## Text rendering:
+`TextNode`

-full unicode, emoji, and bidirectional support. relying on [cosmic-text](https://github.com/pop-os/cosmic-text) Customisable with per character ranges:
+Full unicode, emoji, and bidirectional support, relying on [cosmic-text](https://github.com/pop-os/cosmic-text).
+Customisable with per character ranges:
 - Foreground color
 - Background color